 Ingress Nginx.
 Also note the extra argument

-proxy-body-size, this is required for not reaching the default 1MB body size limit.
-If you do not enable this, you might experience
+proxy-body-size, which is required for overcoming the default 1MB body size limit; if you do not enable this, you might experience

 apiVersion: extensions/v1beta1 kind: Ingress metadata: name: kerberos-storage annotations: #kubernetes.io/ingress.class: traefik kubernetes.io/ingress.class: nginx nginx.ingress.kubernetes.io/proxy-body-size: 200m

 Kerberos Vault requires a MongoDB instance to be running, it uses it to store media, configurations, etc. To specify those credentials a configmap is created and injected into the Kerberos Factory deployment.